PQSB/blog-robotica-servicio-25-26/p3/README_P3.md

 ### Key states:
   - **ALIGN:** In this state, the car starts from its initial position and moves until it reaches the desired safety distance and orientation relative to the row of cars.
 To do this, a controller is used to regulate both the orientation and the safety distance.

-  - **SEARCH:** To search for a parking space, the vehicle moves along the street at a constant speed and, when the side laser detects a valid distance for parking, it records the distance travelled, detecting the valid distance so that if it matches the minimum space size value, it is a valid space.
-As the car moves, it accumulates an orientation error, so as long as it detects a row to orient itself with, it corrects the car's orientation.
+  - **SEARCH_PARKING_PLACE:** To search for a parking space, the vehicle moves along the street at a constant speed and, when the side laser detects a valid distance for parking, it records the distance travelled, detecting the valid distance so that if it matches the minimum space size value, it is a valid space.
+On the other hand, as the car moves, it accumulates an orientation error, so as long as it detects a row to orient itself with, it corrects the car's orientation.

   - **REFERENCE_SEARCH:** The first time the algorithm detects a valid lateral distance value for parking, it checks whether the rear laser of the car is detecting anything, since if so, it will already have a rear reference for parking.
 If, when this state is reached, there is no rear reference